vmbro/Veeam-Monitoring-UnprotectedVMs/README.md

 ### Prerequisites

-You need following software versions to use scripts.
+You need following software and versions to use scripts.

 ```
 * PowerCLI 12.1.0 or above